More importantly, how to reverse it!

 What about obesity?

-Many consider diabetes goes with obesity but not everyone with diabetes or heart disease is overweight which goes to show that there’s something else going on.
+Many consider diabetes goes with obesity but not everyone with diabetes or heart disease is overweight.
+This goes to show that there’s something else going on.
 Anyone can have a magnesium deficiency whether they are lean, overweight or obese.
 The majority though will tend to be holding much of their weight around their middle.
-Some will appear lean but can be harbouring visceral fat, stored within the abdominal cavity, around the vital organs and not evident from outward appearances.
+Some will appear lean but can be harbouring visceral fat.
+This fat is stored within the abdominal cavity, around the vital organs and not evident from outward appearances.

 Two lines of research in the 1980s both in cardiology and diabetes, found many similarities in the abnormalities of patients including: